UP | HOME

 • For non-trivial programs, manually running nodes using ros2 run becomes tedious and hard to reproduce

-• Launchfiles provide you a method for having a single command start your robot.
-You can specify
+• Launchfiles provide a method for having a single command start the robot and enable specifying

 • Which nodes are run